Herniated disc: Why not operate? (5 reasons)

 I often say that it is by adopting a proactive approach that we will correct our back problem.
 If you think a doctor is going to fix everything while you're asleep on an operating table, you're wrong.

-Now, I can understand that some people suffer greatly from running out of patience.
-You have to juggle between your work, your entourage, your family… and your pain.
-On the other hand, be aware that surgery should be considered AS A LAST RESORT when you suffer from back pain! (unless it is an emergency situation and you have red flag symptoms).
+Now I can understand that some people are suffering greatly and running out of patience.
+You have to juggle your work, your entourage, your family... and your pain.
+On the other hand, be aware that surgery should be considered AS A LAST RESORT when you suffer from back pain! (unless it is an emergency situation and you have “red flag” symptoms).

 If you are concerned that your condition may be serious, see the following article: